manzt/quak/README.md

 rye format
 ```

+> [!NOTE]
-> [!Note] Why the weird TypeScript stuff?
-In my experience, the hybrid
+> Why the weird TypeScript stuff?
+In practice, hybrid Python/JS repos get messy
-> Python/JS repos are usually not that nice to work on once you add add npm and
+> with npm and `node_modules`.
+With Deno there is no `node_modules`, and the
-> `node_modules`.
-However, I want type-checking, linting, and formatting for
+> tool handles type-checking, linting, and formatting.
+The extra build scripts
-> the front-end source code.
-Deno is a nice alternative because you get all those
-> things just by having a `deno.json` - and we can write little scripts to do
-> the stuff like resolving modules.
+> serve to make nice development ergonamics within and outside of Jupyter.